NicoBastos/Similrweb/README.md

 3.  **Set up environment variables:**

     Create a `.env` file in the root of the project and add the necessary environment variables.
-See `.env.example` for a template.

 4.  **Run the application:**